 Canvas, as wiki says, actually started off as an experimental project by Apple for use in the Safari browser, which was then adopted by other browsers.
 Canvas, as the name suggests, is a drawing board for the web.
 Any command given is rasterized and painted on the board using webGL (Web Graphics Library).

 After a canvas is painted, the fact that it was drawn is forgotten by the system.
 If its position is to be changed, the entire board needs to be redrawn, including all the objects inside it.
 The commands or the object data can be stored in an in-memory data structure, which can then be used to redraw the canvas.
 This is typically called a scene-graph.

 One can draw on this board in two ways:

-But it is under experimentation, not yet standardised.
+But it is under experimentation, not yet standardized.

-In this article I will be talking only about the 2D context of canvas.
+In this article, I will be talking only about the 2D context of the canvas.